HildeJayEsse/carnegie-hall/Integrating_A_ServerGAME.md

 The first "job" is to assign two temporary **IP addresses** to the server for the purpose of **A/B testing**.

 These are all terms I have looked up above.
-IP address: numerical label assigned to a device on a network A/B Testing: putting two different versions of the same software or process through similar tests to see which performs better according to certain metrics.
+**IP address**: numerical label assigned to a device on a network **A/B Testing**: putting two different versions of the same software or process through similar tests to see which performs better according to certain metrics.

 In the scenario, this is a request from the **Development Team** to the **Network Operations Team**.
 IIiii'm the Network Operations Team.
 SO!!The Network operations team's job is to makee sure things get indexed into the network propely and maintaining the network.
 We all gotta start somewhere.

-Whatcha gotta do is first is review the exisitng IP addresses configured on the **server's** **primary NIC**
-Server: a software applicaton or computer thhat provides serrvices and resources to other devices on the network.
+Whatcha gotta do is first is review the exisitng IP addresses configured on the **server's** **primary NIC** **Server**: a software applicaton or computer thhat provides serrvices and resources to other devices on the network.
-NIC: Network Interface Card--hardware or virtualized program that enables a computer to connet to a network.
+**NIC**: Network Interface Card--hardware or virtualized program that enables a computer to connet to a network.
 If you remember the stuff from like over a year ago about the network layers, this one lives at the data link layer.
-It's a HARDWARE girl, and both the client and server hardware have her.
+It's a *HARDWARE girl*, and **both** the **client** && **server** hardware have her.
 She is important.
 NIC network interface card.
 Hardware, both client and server have their own.
 The NIC is what allows the device to connect to the network, be it wired or wireless.
 Examples would be my laptop, which has a NIC for wireless, wired (ethernet), or my internet home intnernet router, which has a NIC for ethernet connections and wifi connections.
 PRIMARY NIC: The main used by the system for outbound traffic and communication.

 The way that we REVIEW EXISTING IP ADDRESSES CONFIGURED ON THE SERVER'S PRIMARY NIC